Inventory Management

 Production

-Internal Transfer
+Internal transfer

-Set Levels
+Set levels

 Define min/max for each product.
 Import via CSV for bulk setup.

-Daily Check
+Daily check

 Demand planner runs daily.
 Compares inventory to reorder points.

-Request Created
+Request created

-Buyer Reviews
+Buyer reviews

-• Packaging supplies (boxes, tape, labels)
+Packaging supplies (boxes, tape, labels) Finished goods with variable demand

-• Stable demand products with predictable consumption
+Stable demand with predictable consumption High-value inventory needing demand forecasting

-• Products with long lead times
+Raw materials for production Products with long lead times

-Common Questions
+Common questions.

 How is days of cover calculated?